junxiazhujoy/STAT628_Module2/README.md

 # STAT628_Module2
 Thu_group6

 This repository contains analysis on Yelp data.
 We analyse yelp data focusing on nightlife and bars in Las Vegas.
 We aim to explore which factors influence ratings of reviews and furthermore give advice to owners for improving the ratings.
+Besides, we also construct prediction models for predicting ratings.

  + ***codes*** folder contains all python and r code we wrote.
      + **Goal1**